milkyway-multimedia/ss-shop-checkout-extras/README.md

 ======
 **Checkout Extras** contains a few new components that you can add to the Silverstripe Shop Checkout Config.

+It requires the mwm-zen-forms module for the require-if validation.

 ## Install
 Add the following to your composer.json file
 ```